Commitment to Sustainability

 Climate change affects us all.
 We know it’s preventable and we know we can all be doing more.
 As a small business I try to do everything I can and this is just one small way in which I know I can help.

-If you would like to join Ecologi and create your own virtual forest, then you can use our special link and Ecologi will plant an extra 30 trees in your (and our!) forest.
+If you would like to join Ecologi and create your own virtual forest, then you can use our special link and Ecologi will plant an extra 30 trees in your (and our) forest.

 Join Ecologi and plant 30 extra trees for free >>>

-All of the silver that is melted down and re-crafted into something beautiful for my silver handmade jewellery is all made using eco sterling silver.
-This is slightly more expensive than ‘normal’ sterling silver so there is no cost saving in being environmentally friendly, sadly.
+All of the silver that is melted down and re-crafted into something beautiful for my silver handmade jewellery is made using eco sterling silver.
+This silver is slightly more expensive than ‘normal’ sterling silver so there is no cost saving in being environmentally friendly, sadly.
 However, eco sterling silver is so easy to get hold of that there really is no question about using it.
 It’s of exactly the same grade and quality as normal sterling silver.
 It’s just been recycled from something else.

 All of the eco sterling silver I buy is from a reputable supplier and has all of the necessary certifications too.

-I have spent a lot of time trying out and trying to find recycled packaging, that can also be used and still feel ‘special’.
+I have spent a lot of time trying out and searching to find recycled packaging, that can also be used and still feel ‘special’.
 We can be environmentally friendly but still have beautiful things after all!

 Firstly the tissue paper I use to wrap the silver jewellery is acid free and recycled - and can be recycled again.The boxes are all made from recycled materials and again can be used again or kept to store your silver jewellery.